Middle-Europe-Productions/MEP/MEPLib_patch_notes.md

 	-Improved MEP::Loading class. \n
 	-Deleted Window namespace. \n
 	-Recreated the Resource class.
 Now individual members are using GroupManager which is a map<map>.
 In other wards groups, manager and subgroup manager is a balancing tree.
 Which provides better access time O(logn + logm) instead of O(n + m).
 Where n is the number of groups and m is the number of elements in the n-th group. \n
+	-Library share the same aforementioned container. \n -Diagnostic tool for the BaseWindow class is now available. debugOutput(std::osteam& out) will output information regarding the order of displaying the object of the screen every object currently available in the render queue.
+If the message Unavailable was displayed the object was deleted.
+If the message Base Class was displayed object does not have an override of the << operator. \n
+	-Deleted setting window connection in BaseWindow. \n -Redesign of application window container. \n
+	-Better view manager. \n
+	-Namming: Base.h -> BaseWindow.h \n